-Amphibious Warfare - increases the Build Limit and Action Points for Amphibious Transports, their morale by 5% and their de-moralization and attack values when attacking directly from the Amphibious Transport, i.e. prior to unloading the unit on the beach.
-Only once level 1 has been reached can Amphibious Transports move 1 hex in the turn they embark.
-This research category also improves Amphibious Transport's defensive capabilities if attacked by aircraft or by Soft and Hard unit types.
+Amphibious Warfare - increases the Action Points for Amphibious Transports, their morale by 5%, their de-moralization and attack values when attacking directly from the Amphibious Transport, i.e. prior to unloading the unit on the beach.
+It also improves Amphibious Transport's defensive capabilities if attacked by aircraft or by Soft and Hard unit types.
 The bonuses for Amphibious Transport (LR) are the same except that their Action Points do not increase with research.